Bidet vs Toilet Paper: Data-Driven 2025 Guide

 Maintenance and hygiene

-• Replace inline water filters as recommended.
+• Replace water filters according to the product instructions.

 Alternatives and Hybrid Approaches

-Bamboo toilet paper as a complement
+Paper as a complement

 Hybrid routines